 Pierre has been involved in the following significant litigation and arbitration matters:

-- Representation of a software company in a dispute that involved claims under the Computer Fraud and Abuse Act and the Texas Computer Crime Law against a former employee.
+- Representation of a software company in Texas state court in a dispute that involved claims under the Computer Fraud and Abuse Act and the Texas Computer Crime Law against a former employee.
 The case settled quickly under terms very favorable to the client.

-- Representation of an oil company in a pipeline construction dispute; acted as second chair in a two-week trial that fully vindicated the defendant oil company where plaintiff sought a $24 million verdict.
+- Representation of an oil company in a pipeline construction dispute; acted as second chair in a two-week jury trial in Texas state court that fully vindicated the defendant oil company where plaintiff sought a $24 million verdict.

 - Representation of two different real estate investment groups (based in Texas and Colorado) whose commercial buildings suffered from pervasive roof-construction defects.
-One of these cases settled under very favorable terms for the client; the other case is pending.
+One of these cases settled under very favorable terms for the client; two other cases are pending.

 - Representation of an energy partnership in a complex technical breach-of-contract and negligence dispute wherein an equipment failure caused considerable material and lost profit damages.
 The case settled under favorable terms for the client.

 - Representation of a landlord in breach of lease cases.
 Obtained a directed verdict in one case and a favorable settlement in the other.

 - Obtained a favorable disposition that fully vindicated the defendant in a software copyright infringement case.

 - Successful representation of a defendant in a lawsuit involving the unauthorized sale of copyrighted pictures on Internet.
 The plaintiff agreed to non-suit the case.

 - Prevailed in a trespass-to-try-title action and recovered a building stolen from its owner through a forged deed.